AlextheYounga/us-federal-code/usc/title-6-domestic-security/chapter-1-homeland-security-organization/frontmatter.md

 195d.
 Social media working group.

+195e.
+Transparency in research and development.

+195f.
+EMP and GMD mitigation research and development.

 #### SUBCHAPTER IV—BORDER, MARITIME, AND TRANSPORTATION SECURITY ####

 #### Part A—Border, Maritime, and Transportation Security Responsibilities and Functions ####